SamuelGoeren/SMG-Combined-Leaderboards/README.md

 Here's a quick explanation of how this application works.

-I use the [speedrun.com api](https://github.com/speedruncomorg/api) to retrieve leaderboards for SMG based on the `category` and `character` parameters.
+I use the [speedruncom api](https://github.com/speedruncomorg/api) to retrieve leaderboards for SMG based on the `category` and `character` parameters.

 Initially there was a problem: The leaderboard api response did not include player names, only user IDs.
 I thought I'd have to send individual requests for each runner to get their username from ID which...would have absolutely demolished their rate limit.